Kennethnovikov100/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-02-13
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Strive for clarity and simplicity in your expressions, embrace maintainability, and always consider the future developers who will inherit your work.
+Write self-documenting code, use meaningful variable names, and favor composition over inheritance.
+Always test your code thoroughly, and remember that debugging is twice as hard as writing the code in the first place.
+Therefore, if you write code as clearly as you can to begin with, the less time you'll spend debugging it later."